ngchain/ngcore/docs/contract.md

   list) and `_refs` (dependee's counter), invisible to contracts
 - the whole call tree shares ONE gas budget

-Library semantics (`contract/<addr>`): the dependency's code links directly and runs with the caller's host modules — its kv/coin effects act on the calling address.
-A library contributes code, not state.

-Service semantics (`service/<addr>`): each call switches the execution frame to the dependency's account — its kv/coin effects act on ITS OWN state, which is exactly how a token keeps one ledger shared by all callers.
-`account.get_caller` writes the invoking contract's address (msg.from) for authorization; `account.get_host` the executing one.
-Within one transaction execution, a contract that is still executing cannot be re-entered (calls after it returned are fine); service exports use scalar (i32/i64) params and returns — byte payloads (u256 amounts, strings) cross through the env transfer slots: the caller stages bytes with buf_set before the call, the callee reads them with buf_get and returns results the same way.
+For calling a contract chosen at RUNTIME (not fixed at lock time), a contract uses the dynamic `call(addr, calldata)` host function instead of a static import — same service semantics, address resolved on the fly, no reference pinning.
+This is the common path for tokens and pools addressed by a variable.

 ## Immutability & upgrades

 A referenced contract is frozen: while `_refs > 0` it can be neither deactivated nor destroyed.
 This is a **feature, not a limitation**.
-When B declares `service/A`, B's author audited *that* code; if A could rewrite itself, B would live under the shadow of a dependency turning malicious (imagine A is a token that one day rewrites `transfer` to pay itself).
+When B depends on A, B's author audited *that* code; if A could rewrite itself, B would live under the shadow of a dependency turning malicious (imagine A is a token that one day rewrites `transfer` to pay itself).
 Immutability is the guarantee B receives, not a penalty A